-Investment in distressed securities (i.e. which have a Standard & Poor's notation below CCC long-term rating or equivalent) may cause additional risks for a Fund.
+Investment in distressed securities may cause additional risks for a Fund.
 Such securities are regarded as predominantly speculative with respect to the issuer's capacity to pay interest and principal or maintain other terms of the offer documents over any long period of time.
-They are generally unsecured and may be subordinated to other outstanding securities and creditors of the issuer.
-Whilst such issues are likely to have some quality and protective characteristics, these are outweighed by large uncertainties or major risk exposure to adverse economic conditions.
-Therefore, a Fund may lose its entire investment, may be required to accept cash or securities with a value less than its original investment and/or may be required to accept payment over an extended period of time.
+Distressed securities are commonly understood as securities issued by companies undergoing financial pressure due to possible bankruptcy, restructuration, or other financial turmoil.
+Changing market conditions may have a greater adverse impact on such securities and a portfolio holding substantial amounts of distressed securities may lose its entire investment, may be required to accept cash or securities with a value less than its original investment and/or may be required to accept payment over an extended period of time.
 Recovery of interest and principal may involve additional cost for the relevant Fund.
 Under such circumstances, the returns generated from the relevant Fund's investments may not compensate the shareholders adequately for the risks assumed.